Galaxy S10E leaked photos may reveal Samsung's iPhone XR rival

 Just weeks before Samsung is expected to announce the next generation of Galaxy phones, photos allegedly show off a budget version of the Galaxy S10.
 On Friday, German publisher WinFuture published photos and specs for what is supposed to be the Galaxy S10E.

 The photos show off the front, back and sides of the phone.
-It has a notch-less bezel that looks a lot like the iPhone XR.
+It has thin bezel around the screen that looks a lot like the iPhone XR but without the notch on top.
 There is also a front-facing hole punch camera in the screen (apparently called the Infinity-O) and on the back are two rear cameras instead of the rumored triple-rear cameras on the Galaxy S10 and S10 Plus.

 Accompanying the photos are alleged specs for the Galaxy S10E which indicate it has a 5.8-inch display (like the iPhone XS), a fingerprint reader located on the side sleep/wake button and a battery that is smaller than the one expected in the Galaxy S10 and S10 Plus.